 - 4.10.
-To receive a course grant that has been awarded, we must confirm with SFNI that we are satisfied you are engaging with your studies. - 4.11.
-This process is known as Registration Confirmation and involves us using information about your participation to confirm that you are studying.
-We then report this to SFNI to enable them to release your funding.
+To receive maintenance funding you have been awarded, we must confirm to SFW that we are satisfied you are engaging with your studies. - 4.11.
+This process is known as Registration Confirmation and involves us using information about your participation on your module(s) to confirm you are studying.
+We then report this to SFW to enable them to release your funding.
 This process usually begins after the 14th day of your module, which is the point you first become liable for your fees. - 4.12.
-Further details on monitoring your participation and engagement and how this information is used are outlined in the Student Privacy Notice and Attendance and Participation Policy.
+Further details on monitoring your participation and engagement and how this information is used are outlined in the Attendance and Participation Policy and Student Privacy Notice.